-Naturally, at first, while contemplating my ideal day, I just sat and thought because believe me it is difficult to just put pen to paper and write with clarity on your goals.
-Over the years, we become so brainwashed in just accepting life as it is.
-Where in fact, we have a lot of control on designing our dream lives.
+Naturally, at first, while contemplating my ideal day, I just sat and thought because it is difficult just to put pen to paper and write with clarity on your goals.
+Over the years, we have become so brainwashed in just accepting life as it is.
+Where in fact, we have a lot of control over designing our dream lives.

 I know the truth of living life your way from living in different countries, owning businesses, travelling and being there for my children before and after school right through their schooling.

 Being there for my family is something I value.
-Family is one of my core values.
+Family is one of my personal values.

-As you write your ideal day think of your core values.
+As you write your ideal day, think of your core values.
 Your core values should align with your goals.
-When your core values and goals are not aligned you could find yourself walking off path and getting nowhere for a long time.
+When your core values and goals are not aligned, you could walk off-path and get nowhere for a long time.
 Additionally, when you are living by your own identified personal values you have more confidence.

-The importance of visualizing goals is that when you picture or think about your goals, you use your subconscious mind.
-And, it is your subconscious mind that prepares and helps you identify what you need to achieve your ambitions.
+Visualising goals is important because when you picture or think about your goals, you use your subconscious mind.
+And your subconscious mind prepares and helps you identify what you need to achieve your ambitions.

-Just like as a child, you needed to know what your character did so you can act it out.
-When you visualize your ideal day you need to know what you would like to do, how you would like to spend your time so you can picture it in your mind.
+Just like as a child, you needed to know what your character did so you could act it out.
+When you visualize your ideal day, you need to know what you would like to do and how you would like to spend your time so you can picture it in your mind.
 As some people go about creating their dream life, they step into an alter ego to help them complete different business or career activities.
 Stepping into an alter ego uses the power of imagination and visualisation.

 4 Ways to picture your ideal day.

-There are different ways in which you could visualize your goals.
+There are different ways in which you can visualize your goals.

 - Create a mission statement